eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

 see [Installing/Windows_Libraries](../Installing/Windows_Libraries.md).
 You might not to edit your `CMakeCache.txt` to use the selfmade libraries.

-## vcpkg / parquet support
+## vcpkg support

-If you need to add your own or experimental packages you can also try to build against vcpkg.
+If you cannot use SUMOLibraries or want to build from source (maybe for different platforms or because you want to anble or disable certain features in the libraries), you can also try to build against vcpkg.
-For adding parquet you need those steps.
+The setup follows those basic steps.
 ```
 git clone https://github.com/Microsoft/vcpkg.git
 cd vcpkg
 ./bootstrap-vcpkg.sh
-./vcpkg integrate install
-./vcpkg install arrow
+./vcpkg install arrow gdal xerces-c gettext fmt eigen3
 ```

+Unless you are determined that all your builds will use vcpkg libraries, you should not call `./vcpkg integrate install` because it might mess up your environment if you decide to build against SUMOLibraries at a later point.
-For the integrate step you might need admin permissions.
-If it fails, try adding `-DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake` to your cmake options.
+Instead you should add `-DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake` to your cmake options.

-You can also install further packages from vcpkg if for any reason the SUMOLibraries do not work for you:
-`./vcpkg install gdal xerces-c gettext fmt eigen3`.
-Unfortunately the FOX toolkit is still missing so you cannot build any GUI applications by using only vcpkg.
+Unfortunately the FOX toolkit is still missing from vcpkg so you cannot build any GUI applications by using only vcpkg.